top of page

 • Poor response to local anesthetics during dental work

-• Increased debris index and larger distance between the cementoenamel junction and marginal bone, indicating higher periodontal disease risk
+• Increased debris index (plaque buildup) and larger distance between the cementoenamel junction (where the tooth crown meets the root) and marginal bone, indicating higher risk of periodontal disease

 Theoretical Mechanisms